IAmTheVex/phantom/installation.md

 ## Check out project from Version Control

-Is a good practice to use the version from VCS because you can easyly upgrade your local SDK if a new version is published.
+Is a good practice to use VCS because you can easily upgrade your local SDK if a new version is published.
 The new versions will NOT bring breaking changes.
-You may also use all the VCS pros like branching and easy to manage collaborative coding.
+The VCS is also a nice tool for collaborative coding (features like branching).

 When you open up Android Studio, one of the options is to check out a project from Version Control.
 Click on that.